-Thoughtful planning, retaining local benefit expertise, and taking the time to follow up with your employee once they are in their new country are the keys to providing an exemplary expat benefit package, which is often a lynchpin to an assignment’s success or failure.
+A successful expat insurance coverage experience requires thoughtful planning, retaining local benefit expertise, and following up with the employee.
 Follow these tips, provided by Kelly Soto, Alliant First Vice President and expat benefit expert, to help ensure a positive experience for everyone involved.

 Know how benefits will fit the whole family, not just the employee – A common mistake that leads to assignment failure is the benefits did not take into account the needs of the whole family.
 Take the time to ensure the coverage, especially the health plan, will work for every family member.
 This includes understanding which prescriptions, the mental health status and any physical limitations any family member may have.